pdarragh/parsing-with-zippers-paper-artifact/README.md

 These are notes that are relevant to the AEC.

+### Artifact Sub-component READMEs

+Both of the top-level sub-components have their own README files.
+These contain installation and configuration instructions which are not relevant to the AEC when using the QEmu virtual machine, because all such dependencies have already been installed.
+However, for the curious reviewer (or later paper-reader) who chooses to install the dependencies themselves, we leave these instructions intact.

+### OCaml Compilation Warnings

+The `benchmark` code produces a significant number of warnings.
+This is mostly due to the way we copied code from previous papers' work for comparative benchmarks.
+OCaml has very specific style guidelines that were not observed in the previous work, and this stylistic deviations cause a significant number of warnings to appear during compilation.
+We apologize for the inconvenience, but we feel it best not to fix the code to alleviate these constraints at this time.
+(However, we will note that we may adjust the code stored on GitHub at a later date to attend to these warnings.)

 ### Time-Consuming Benchmarks

 Our benchmarks can take a long time to run (certainly more than 10 minutes!).